Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid: Abstract

 \section{Abstract}

-Dissipationless spin-charge conversion phenomenon is proposed in excitonic pseudospin superfluid in an electron-hole double layer system.
-Magnetic exchange fields lift singlet-triplet degeneracy of exciton levels in the double layer system.
-Condensation of the singlet-triplet hybridized level breaks both a U(1) gauge symmetry and pseudospin rotational symmetry around the field, leading to spin-charge coupled superflow in the double layer system.
-We derive spin-charge coupled Josephson equations from a quantum-dot model, where a finite spatial variation of the exchange fields leads to a novel time dependence of electric currents.
+Spin-charge conversion by inverse spin Hall effect or inverse Rashba-Edelstein effect is prevalent in spintronics but dissipative.
+We propose a dissipationless spin-charge conversion mechanism by an excitonic pseudospin superfluid in an electron-hole double layer system.
+Magnetic exchange fields lift singlet-triplet degeneracy of interlayer exciton levels in the double layer system.
+Condensation of the singlet-triplet hybridized excitons breaks both a U(1) gauge symmetry and a pseudospin rotational symmetry around the fields, leading to spin-charge coupled superflow in the system.
+We demonstrate the mechanism by deriving spin-charge coupled Josephson equations for the excitonic superflow from a coupled quantum-dot model.